Milestones:Development of the Commercial Laser Printer, 1971-1977

 Historical significance of the work

-Quote from the url site about Gary Starkweather’s induction into the Inventors Hall of Fame in 2012, see reference.
-This quote addresses technical significance, social and business importance.
-"While working for Xerox in Webster, New York, Gary Starkweather began work on an idea for a laser printer, a machine that could print any image created by a computer.
+From Gary Starkweather’s induction into the Inventors Hall of Fame in 2012: "While working for Xerox in Webster, New York, Gary Starkweather began work on an idea for a laser printer, a machine that could print any image created by a computer.
 Computer printers did exist at the time but were large, awkward, mechanical machines that had many limitations.
 After creating a crude prototype, Starkweather transferred to Xerox PARC in 1971 to continue developing his idea.
 At PARC, Starkweather created SLOT, his "scanning laser output terminal," using a Xerox 7000 copier as his base.
 A laser beam carried digital information, and the copier then developed the imaged digital information to make a print.
 In 1977, Xerox launched the 9700 laser printer which would become one of Xerox's best-selling products.
 In fact, the original laser printer made billions of dollars for Xerox, the most commercially profitable product to come out of the PARC facility."

 Obstacles (technical, political, geographic) that needed to be overcome